 As mentioned earlier, the impact of most car accidents is very sudden, leaving no time, in most cases, for the victims to brace themselves for the impact.
 But even if they do, the momentum might be so devastating that stiffening a couple of muscles might prove to an inadequate measure.

 Even with the added protection of seatbelts and airbags, there is one area of the human body that remains vulnerable to damage: the neck.
-When it is jerked suddenly, the pain can be immense – very disproportionate to the size of the structure.
+When it is jerked suddenly, the pain and suffering can be immense – very disproportionate to the size of the structure.

 Let’s get one thing straight: whiplash is a soft tissue injury, it is not a trauma to the neck vertebrae.
 That being said, there is nothing “soft” about the pain and intensity of the injury itself.
 Whiplash is caused due to a sudden traumatic jerk in the neck that whips the structure back and forth like a pendulum, except there is no joy in witnessing this oscillation.